jozavala-msft/data-accelerator/Welcome-to-Data-Accelerator-Wiki!.md

 # About
 [Data Accelerator](home) dramatically simplifies onboarding to Streaming of Big Data on Spark.
-Get started in minutes on a rich, easy to use experience to help with creation, editing and management of streaming jobs.
+Get started in minutes on a rich, easy to use experience to help with creation, editing and management of streaming jobs.<br/>
 ![Data Accelerator](https://github.com/Microsoft/data-accelerator/wiki/tutorials/images/prop-race-car-data.svg)

 # Installation guide